Fast RMX Review

 Fast RMX

-By Kevin Mitchell Posted on March 6, 2017
+By Kevin Mitchell | Posted: March 6, 2017

-Fast RMX hopes to satisfy the cravings of arcade-style racing fans that have been clamoring for a new F-Zero.
+Fast RMX hopes to satisfy the cravings of arcade-style racing fans who have been clamoring for a new F-Zero.
 The game includes all of the tracks from the original game, including all of the previously released downloadable content.
-There are also six brand-new tracks that are exclusive to this version of the game spread across 10 cups in the single-player championship mode.
-It has already been confirmed that the developers plan to support the game post-launch, with additional content, along with a time attack mode and the ability to play online matches with your friends.
-There isn’t any narrative to the single-player game modes, so pick your favorite of the fifteen futuristic racing vehicles and attempt to claim first place.
+There are also six brand-new tracks that are exclusive to this version of the game, spread across 10 cups in the single-player championship mode.
+It has already been confirmed that the developers plan to support the game post-launch with additional content, along with a time attack mode and the ability to play online matches with your friends.
+There isn't any narrative to the single-player game modes, so pick your favorite of the fifteen futuristic racing vehicles and attempt to claim first place.

 After unlocking new tracks by placing in the top three in each of the different events, you can test your skills in Hero mode.
-Here, you’ll have a single life to try and capture first place, where a single crash will end your chance of winning.
-Typically, you’ll be gathering energy to power your boost in Fast RMX, however, in Hero mode, it powers your shield as well.
+Here, you'll have a single life to try and capture first place, where a single crash will end your chance of winning.
+Typically, you'll be gathering energy to power your boost in Fast RMX; however, in Hero mode, it powers your shield as well.
 At this point, you must balance your need for using the boost and protecting your ship at the same time.

 As you race, you'll come across blue and orange pads that act as an instant boost, and you must hit all of them if you want any chance of winning, especially on the higher difficulties.
 Making things interesting, your polarity must match the proper color of the boost pad.
 Having a blue polarity while you fly over an orange boost pad will reduce your speed immediately and typically will cost you the race.